 Recharging Summary and Conclusion.

-There are a few key takeaways on the situation right now, in late 2021:
+There are a few key takeaways on the situation right now, in late 2021, for people moving from ICE vehicles:

-- Recharging on road trips is a step backwards from with ICE Vehicles, although in most cases in practice, only small step back.
+- Recharging on road trips is a step backwards from with ICE Vehicles, although in most cases, in practice, it can depend of if you also recharge the humans when you stop.

-- Periodic recharging for when not on a road trip, for those with access to home charging is a significant step forward from the experience with ICE vehicles.
+- When not on a road trip, for those with access to home charging, recharging is a significant step forward from the refuelling experience with ICE vehicles.

-- Without home recharging, periodic recharging (when not on a road trip), is significant step backward from the experience with ICE vehicles.
+- Without home or office recharging, EV recharging is problematic and a step backward from the experience refuelling ICE vehicles.